Six factors to consider before implementing a direct mail or email campaign

 What factors should you consider before moving ahead with a direct mail or email campaign?
 The factors to consider are: effectiveness; planning; audience; messaging; list purchasing; and cost factors.
 Before moving ahead, weigh each factor to determine which makes sense for your business.
 Chances are, you’ll want to use both methods to reach your target audience, but it depends upon your objectives and type of product or service you are offering.
 When you’re ready to move forward, make sure you follow best practices, understanding do’s and don’ts.

-Direct mail response rates are typically in the 1-3% range, but may be as high as 5.3% or more.1 Direct mail response rates also vary by product, industry, messaging, weather, and company.2 Consumers open up to 90% of their mail that arrives.3 According to the Direct Marketing Association (DMA), the response rate is 5.1% compared to .6% for paid search, .2% for online display, and .4% for social media.4 Response rates also improve when the list of contacts is owned or especially well targeted.5 Unlike in-house or owned lists, purchased lists can have a margin of error as high as 20-30% for various reasons (people move, change jobs, get married/divorced.)6 Customers also find print materials to be the most trustworthy type of marketing, which might explain why prospects are 10% to 20% more likely to convert on a direct mail offer than an email offer, or why consumers are more likely to take action immediate from direct mail compared to those who receive mail.7,8 Direct mail is also considered more personal, which may help with building trust.10 Combining this background with the average direct mail campaign earning an 18% to 20% return on investment, it’s no wonder why most B2C marketers prefer direct mail for customer acquisition and customer contact/retention.11,12 B2C marketers can more easily more easily target desired audience – either a specific individual or household – while B2B marketers target everyone who influences and/or makes decisions behalf of the business, which is harder to identify.13
+Direct mail response rates are typically in the 2.7% to 4.4% range, but may be as high as 37% .1 Direct mail response rates also vary by product, industry, messaging, weather, and company.2 Consumers open up to 90% of their mail that arrives.3 According to the Direct Marketing Association (DMA), the response rate is 5.1% compared to .6% for paid search, .2% for online display, and .4% for social media.4 Response rates also improve when the list of contacts is owned or especially well targeted.5 Unlike in-house or owned lists, purchased lists can have a margin of error as high as 20-30% for various reasons (people move, change jobs, get married/divorced.)6 Customers also find print materials to be the most trustworthy type of marketing, which might explain why prospects are 10% to 20% more likely to convert on a direct mail offer than an email offer, or why consumers are more likely to take action immediate from direct mail compared to those who receive mail.7,8 Direct mail is also considered more personal, which may help with building trust.10 Combining this background with the average direct mail campaign earning an 18% to 20% return on investment, it’s no wonder why most B2C marketers prefer direct mail for customer acquisition and customer contact/retention.11,12 B2C marketers can more easily more easily target desired audience – either a specific individual or household – while B2B marketers target everyone who influences and/or makes decisions behalf of the business, which is harder to identify.13

 Email campaigns, on the other hand, enjoy an average open rate up of 29.55%, an average click-through rate of 1.27% and an average delivery rate higher than 98%, which is much better than direct mail.14,15 The return on investment is also typically higher for email despite similar costs per lead.16 Similar to direct mail, an in-house list improves email response rates along with personalization.17,18 For situations where there is a longer sales cycle, nurture campaigns help keep offerings top of mind with prospects, and may help explain why B2B marketers like email for customer acquisition and retention.19